jwy5140/jyu-blog/content/pages/1--about/index.md

 So I've devoted myself to the journey of lifelong learning, and hope that I also discover along the way.

-This blog serves as a tool to share what I encounter on that journey :)
+This blog serves as a tool to share what I encounter on that journey.

 ## My Current Languages: